tongqiu-jia/tongqiu-jia.github.io/_pages/about.md

 My research interests lie in the intersection of data science and healthcare.
 I am interested in developing machine learning methods to answer questions on genomics, population health and clinical decision making.

 # News
+- March 23, 2020.
+I will be joining the MPH program in Epidemiology at University of Washington this September.
+Go Huskies!
-- Feb 6, 2020.
+- February 6, 2020.
 Manuscript “[Thousands of missing variants in the UK Biobank are recoverable by genome realignment](https://tongqiu-jia.github.io/publication/ukb-exome-fe-errors)” is accepted for publication in the <i>Annals of Human Genetics</i>.
 - October 1, 2019.
 I am applying for graduate programs in bioinformatics and public health for Fall 2020!